georgfedermann/DocFamilySymbolTables/README.md

  * Check if the hit2assext JAR file is on the class path of your _DocBase_ installations (including the _DocDesign_ desktop server)
  * Check if you registered the hit2assext namespace with your DocDesign Document's namespaces
  * Check the hit2assext logs in your log files, including the DocDesign desktop server logs

+###Create a new scalar variable
+####Abstract
+A scalar variable is a symbol that can store one mutable value.
+The mechanism accepts scalar values like String, Integer, Boolean, etc. that are stored as Objects.
+The mechanism also accepts wrapper types as used by the Saxon XSLT processor, by testing for a List<net.sf.saxon.om.NodeInfo> and using the methode NodeInfo.atomize() to store saxon values as net.sf.saxon.value.Value.
+####Sample code
+Within your _Page Content_ between the creation and deletion of your render session, add a _Dynamic Content_ element to your _Page Content_ and set its XPath expression to the following value:
+`hit2assext:createScalarVariable(var:read('renderSessionUuid'), 'varName')`
+__Nota bene__:
+* This statement will create a new scalar variable named __varName__ inside the render session referenced by its unique id as stored in the _DocDesign_ _document variable_ __`'renderSessionUuid'`__.
+* You have to create a scalar variable before you read it, or the system will crash.
+If you write a scalar variable without creating it beforehand, the system will gracefully create it for you and then write the value to it.

+###Write a value to a scalar variable
+####Abstract
+Using this mechanism you can store values to mutable variables in the context of DocFamily DocDesign workspaces, thus breaking the XSL concept of immutability, idempotency, etc.
+####Sample code
+Within your _Page Content_ between the creation and deletion of your render session, add a _Dynamic Content_ element to your _Page Content_ and set its XPath expression to the following value:
+`hit2assext:setScalarVariableValue(var:read('renderSessionUuid'), 'lelement', XPathExpression)`
+__Nota bene__:
+* This will evaluate the given XPathExpression and write the resulting value to the variable named _lelement_ in the given render session.
+To write the value 3 to a scalar variable named lelement use this statement:
+`hit2assext:setScalarVariableValue(var:read('renderSessionUuid'), 'lelement', 3 )`
+To write the value "John" to a scalar variable named _firstName_ use this statement:
+`hit2assext:setScalarVariableValue(var:read('renderSessionUuid'), 'firstName', 'John' )`
+To write the textual content of XML element /Letter/payload/recipient/firstName to a scalar variable named firstname use this statement:  `hit2assext:setScalarVariableValue(var:read('renderSessionUuid'), 'firstName', /Letter/payload/recipient/firstname/text() )`
+To use the hit2assext XML mapping mechanism to write the value of the next data line to a variable called lelement, as would be done to map a HIT/CLOU WHILE loop to a DocDesign workspace, use this statement:
+`hit2assext:setScalarVariableValue(var:read('renderSessionUuid'), 'lelement', /UserData/payload/line[@lineNr = hit2assext:getXmlSequence(var:read('renderSessionUuid'))]/text()) | hit2assext:incrementXmlSequence(var:read('renderSessionUuid'))`
+__Nota bene__:
+* The XPath OR operator is used as a vehicle here to evaluate two different XPath expressions in one step.
+The first expression retrieves the a value from the DocFamily userData XML, while the second expression increments the XML pointer so the system knows which line to read next.

+###Read a value from a scalar variable
+####Abstract
+A scalar variable can only be read after it has been created, either by explicit creation of the symbol in the hit2assext render session, or by implicit creation by writing a value to a hit2assext scalar variable.
+####Sample code
+Within your _Page Content_ between the creation and deletion of your render session, add a _Dynamic Content_ element to your _Page Content_ and set its XPath expression to the following value:
+`hit2assext:getScalarVariableValue(var:read('renderSessionUuid'), 'lelement')`

 ###Create a new list variable
 ####Abstract